 A few points of note:

-Host agencies are especially great options for new-to-industry agents (see our host agency list).
-Newer agents can work through a host as they build the experience needed to apply for an accreditation down the line if that tickles their fancy.
+Host agencies are especially great options for new-to-industry advisors (see our host agency list).
+Newer advisors can work through a host as they build the experience needed to apply for an accreditation down the line if that tickles their fancy.
 Some agents also opt to go through a host and apply for their own travel agency accreditation number.

 At the end of the day, there’s no right or wrong answer, it’s up to you!